Pourquoi Hermès a-t-il prospéré pendant si longtemps ?

 • Integrated workshops

-By keeping the majority of its production in-house, the house remains in control of quality, deadlines, and innovations.
+By keeping most of its production in-house, the house remains master of quality, deadlines, and innovations.

 6. Innovation and measured adaptation